-If you send e-newsletters regularly, you probably find yourself wondering how you can increase the number of people reading them.
-Here's how: split testing.
+If you create and send email newsletters regularly, you may be wondering how you can increase the number of people reading them.

 What is split testing?

-- You send these different versions to a percentage of email addresses on your mailing list.
+You send these different versions to a small percentage of email ddresses on your mailing list.

-- You roll out the best peforming version to the remaining email addresses on your list.
+You roll out the best-performing version to the remaining email addresses on your list.

 Strictly speaking, there are two types of split testing: ‘A/B testing’ and ‘multivariate’ testing.
 A/B testing involves just two versions of an e-newsletter being tested, and multivariate (as the name suggests) involves several.